crashoverride777/swifty-ads/README.md

 Google Ads are a bit of a hassle when testing and when going live.
 Google Ads are using test ad IDs and this line of code ```swift request.testDevices = [ kGADSimulatorID ];```.
-So when your app gooes live you will have to do the following
+So when your app goes live you will have to do the following

+- Step 1: Make sure your apple account is set up for iAds (https://developer.apple.com/iad/)

+- Step 2: Sign up for a Google AdMob account and create your ad IDs (https://support.google.com/admob/answer/2784575?hl=en-GB)

-- 1: In Ads.swift right at the top in the struct called ID enter your real Ad IDs for both banner and inter Ads.
+- Step 3: In Ads.swift right at the top in the struct called ID enter your real Ad IDs for both banner and inter Ads.
-- 2: In the function ```swift loadGoolgeBannerAd()``` and ```swift showGoogleInterAd()``` change the ad ID reference from "ID.bannerTest/ID.interText" to "ID.bannerLive/ID.interLive" and comment out the line ```swift request.testDevices = [ kGADSimulatorID"```.
-I wrote some comments at those points to avoid this hassle in the future by setting a D_DEBUG flag.
+- Step 4: In the function ```swift loadGoolgeBannerAd()``` and ```swift showGoogleInterAd()``` change the ad ID reference from "ID.bannerTest/ID.interText" to "ID.bannerLive/ID.interLive" and comment out the line ```swift request.testDevices = [ kGADSimulatorID"```.
+I wrote some comments at those points to avoid this hassle in the future if you set up D_DEBUG flag.

 # Final Info

 The sample project is the basic apple spritekit template.
-It shows a banner Ad on launch and an inter ad when touching the screen.
+It now shows a banner Ad on launch and an inter ad, if it loadened, when touching the screen.
 I also made some comments in relevant spots of the helper file incase your need to pause your game, music etc.

 Please let me know about any bugs or improvements, I am by now means an expert.